LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

    in the table.

 Your running application still has limited functionality.
 You won't yet be able to add a job with the *Add Job* form.
-You also won't yet be able to view the list of jobs or search for jobs - but this is mostly because you have no more job data.
-Move on to
-Part 2 below to start adding these functionalities.
+You also won't yet be able to view the list of jobs or search for jobs - but this is mostly because you have no job data.
+Move on to Part 2 below to start adding these functionalities.